Connect to Render Key Value with ioredis

 We recommend using the latest version of ioredis.
-The guide assumes a minimum version of 5.0.0.
+This guide assumes a minimum version of 5.0.0.

-If you want to connect to your Redis instance from outside Render (for testing, dev environments, etc), you will need to enable external connections and add the IP addresses you want to connect from.
-Once this is setup, you will be provided an External Redis URL.
+If you want to connect to your instance from outside Render (for testing, dev environments, etc.), you also need to enable external connections and add the IP addresses you want to connect from.
+After you do, you can view your instance’s external URL.

 Configure ioredis

-We strongly recommend storing the Redis connection details in environment variables.
+We strongly recommend storing connection details in environment variables, such as REDIS_URL.

-We recommend configuring ioredis by passing in the provided internal or external Redis URL.
-When used in Blueprints, the Redis URL can automatically be passed to your services using the fromService syntax (docs).
+We recommend configuring ioredis by passing in the provided internal or external Key Value URL.
+When used in Blueprints, you can pass this URL to your services using the fromService syntax (docs).

 const Redis = require("ioredis");